 Students must provide their own transportation for classes meeting on other campuses and for student teaching.

 Sterling College reserves the right to change tuition and fees at any time.

 These charges apply only to traditional campus-based Sterling College courses.
-For costs associated with online courses, please contact 620-278-4461.
+Please click here for costs associated with online courses.

 NEW STUDENT FEES

 Initial Application Fee $25 (Fee waived if application is completed online)

 One-time Advance Liability Deposit - Commuter $50 Residential $100